Sponsored by Saga Prefectural Tourism Federation

 The Colorful Japanese Garden at Takeo Onsen

-Created by Loard Hideyoshi Nabeshima in 1845, this Japanese garden is immense and features multitudes of trails which allow you to walk for hours.
+Created by Loard Hideyoshi Nabeshima in 1845, this Japanese garden is immense and features multitudes of trails that allow you to walk for hours.
 This garden has a beautiful pond, a tea house, more than 500 Buddha statues, and especially the charming mountain ‘Mifune-Yama’ in the background, a charismatic mountain of 200 meters!

 If you pass through the Saga area during your trip to Japan, it would definitely be a highlight to your journey to stop by.
 The garden attracts many visitors thanks to its spectacular change of colors throughout the year.
-Indeed, the garden has more than 5000 cherry trees, 50 000 azaleas, centenary maples, hydrangeas and more.
+Indeed, the garden has more than 5000 cherry trees, 50 000 azaleas, centenary maples, hydrangeas, and more.

 Which season is the best?